dimitris-c/DCScrollLabel/README.md

 DCScrollLabel
 =============

 A simple scroll label for iOS.
+It takes an array of NSString objects and displays them one after the other.

 Basic Usage
 ``` objective-c